microsoft/terraform-provider-fabric/docs/resources/warehouse.md

 page_title: "fabric_warehouse Resource - terraform-provider-fabric"
 subcategory: ""
 description: |-
-  This resource manages a Fabric Warehouse.
+  Manage a Fabric Warehouse.
-  See Warehouse https://learn.microsoft.com/fabric/data-warehouse/data-warehousing for more information.
+  Use this resource to manage a Warehouse https://learn.microsoft.com/fabric/data-warehouse/data-warehousing.
   -> This item does not support Service Principal.
 Please use a User context authentication.
 ---

 # fabric_warehouse (Resource)

-This resource manages a Fabric Warehouse.
+Manage a Fabric Warehouse.

-See [Warehouse](https://learn.microsoft.com/fabric/data-warehouse/data-warehousing) for more information.
+Use this resource to manage a [Warehouse](https://learn.microsoft.com/fabric/data-warehouse/data-warehousing).

 -> This item does not support Service Principal.
 Please use a User context authentication.